 With 90% of Coloradans immune to Omicron and the state transitioning to an endemic response plan, COVID-19 restrictions are more relaxed than ever.
 Despite this positive news, public health experts recommend remaining adaptable due to the ever changing nature of the pandemic.

 Our center stands on three pillars: Research, Education, and Practice.
 One of the many ways we strive to protect workers is by educating and training future leaders in occupational health and safety.
-As part of our Student Spotlight series highlighting our trainees, we interviewed Jillian Moore, a Master's candidate in our Industrial Hygiene program based at Colorado State University in Fort Collins, CO.
+To kick off our Alumni Spotlight series highlighting our graduated trainees, we interviewed Silpa Krefft, a pulmonary and critical care physician and researcher specializing in occupational and environmental lung diseases.

 The Great Resignation and the pandemic have created historic labor shortages.
 Everyone is trying to do more with less, in many cases while still working remotely.
 How can you avoid burnout?
 Here are some strategies for you and your team.